 In a newer class of drugs known as "atypical antipsychotics" was developed in the 1990s.
 The first, Clozaril, remains extremely effective even in those patients who do not respond to other medications.
 However, it can also cause a problem known as "agranulocytosis," a serious loss of white blood cells, requiring weekly or biweekly blood tests.

 Drugs developed after Clozaril include Abilify, Fanapt, Geodon, Invega, Latuda, Risperdal, Saphris, Seroquel, and Zyprexa.
 Some of these drugs can cause weight gain and may increase the risk of diabetes or high blood lipids (for example, cholesterol).
+Also, Geodon is linked to a rare but potentially fatal skin reaction.

 Generally speaking, many patients respond to antipsychotic drugs quickly, with hallucinations improving within days to weeks and delusions often improved within several weeks (particularly if they are not longstanding).
 For some patients, symptoms substantially improve after a few weeks of treatment, while for others, positive and negative symptoms may persist despite appropriate medications.